monoclecat/cleansys/README.md

 Each floor has its own weekly repeating cleaning schedules, two kitchens which some floors share, and several schedules which apply to the entire household.

-Assigning cleaning duties can be done on paper, as a large Excel sheet for each schedule, with Tasks on the x-axis and dates & assignees on the y-axis, which is how it was done in the 15-person household prior to CleanSys _(making all the paper schedules and filling in the names took up to 2 hours every 3 months)_.

-An electronic solution, which CleanSys provides, takes over this tedious task and provides additional features.
+An electronic solution, which CleanSys provides, takes over the tedious task of creating schedules on paper and provides additional features.
 One of them: CleanSys offers a quick and easy way for Cleaners to switch duties with each other, in case someone's vacation is getting in the way of their cleaning duties _(the analogue version of this is to ask the group chat and hope for a response)_.